Move Your Body, Grow Your Brain: The Mind-Blowing Science of Exercise and Neuron Growth

 So, let’s circle back to that Instagram post.
 Is the “400% neuron growth” claim 100% accurate?

-Maybe not in the literal sense…at least not for humans based on the studies I could find.
-But the spirit of it?
-Absolutely.
+Maybe not in the literal sense, at least not for humans based on the studies I could find.
+But the spirit of it absolutely is.
 Exercise, even just 30 minutes a day, has a profound impact on your brain.
 It boosts BDNF, promotes neurogenesis, and sets off a chain reaction of benefits that can make you smarter, happier, and more resilient.

 I don’t know about you, but I’m sold.
-I’ve already started making a point to move more every day, whether it’s a walk around my neighborhood, a quick yoga session, or even some jumping jacks while I wait for my tea to steep.
+I’ve already started making a point to move more every day, whether it’s a walk around my neighborhood with my tiny little fat dog Riesling, a quick yoga session, or even some jumping jacks while I wait for my tea to steep.
 And knowing that I’m literally growing my brain while I do it?
 That’s the kind of motivation I didn’t know I needed.

 So, what’s your next step?
 Find 30 minutes in your day, pick a movement you love, and give your brain the gift it deserves.
 You’ve got this.